 It is important to use a GESI lens to define the most vulnerable in the project context and identify institutions or processes that cause and support inequality and exclusion.
-Evidence suggests that gender inequality and social exclusion disproportionately affects children-girls and boys, women, persons with disabilities (PWDs), youth, and people living in poverty (PLP).
-Other factors of vulnerability or exclusion include refugee or migrant status, ethnicity, religion, age, language and health status.
+Evidence suggests that gender inequality and social exclusion disproportionately affects girls, boys, women, people with a disability (PWDs), youth, and people living in poverty (PLP).
+Other factors of vulnerability or exclusion include refugee or migrant status, ethnicity, religion, age, language, and health status.
 Individuals have overlapping and inter-related vulnerabilities (known as intersectionality).
-For example, women with disabilities may face double marginalization because of gender norms, stereotypes and stigma towards persons with disabilities; Adolescent boys living in extreme poverty may be exposed to higher risks of community violence (due to age and socio-economic status).
+For example, women with a disability may face double marginalization because of gender norms, stereotypes and stigma towards people with a disability; Adolescent boys living in extreme poverty may be exposed to higher risks of community violence (due to age and socio-economic status).

-To reflect this intersectionality, World Vision identifies vulnerable children as those under the age of 18 years and are living with two or more factors:
+For example, to reflect this intersectionality, World Vision identifies vulnerable children6 as those under the age of 18 years and are living with two or more factors:

-In abusive, violent or exploitative relationships;

-In extreme poverty and deprivation;

-With serious discrimination that prevents them from accessing services/opportunities;

-With the most vulnerability to negative impacts of catastrophes or disasters;

-With disabilities or life-threatening illness/condition (e.g. HIV/AIDS); and

-Lack adequate care and protection.
+- In abusive, violent or exploitative relationships - In extreme poverty and deprivation - With serious discrimination that prevents them from accessing services/opportunities - With the most vulnerability to negative impacts of catastrophes or disasters - With disabilities or life-threatening illness/condition (e.g. HIV/AIDS) - Lack adequate care and protection